MayaTheShy/Starworld/docs/IMPLEMENTATION_COMPLETE.md

 **Color and Texture Support Notes**

-While color and texture data are now properly captured and passed through the system, they cannot yet be applied to models because:
+Color and texture data are now properly captured and passed through the system.
+Textures are downloaded and cached using the same infrastructure as models.
+However, neither color nor texture can be visually applied to models yet because:

-- The `asteroids` Model element doesn't expose material manipulation
+- The `asteroids` Model element does not expose material manipulation
 - Applying colors would require modifying material base colors
 - Applying textures would require replacing material texture bindings
 - Both operations need deeper integration with the Stardust server's material system

-TODO comments have been added to document these limitations and guide future implementation.
+See [ENTITY_TROUBLESHOOTING.md](ENTITY_TROUBLESHOOTING.md) for details and workarounds.

 ### 2. C++ Integration